-If G is a graph and H is also a graph the points and lines of which are also points and lines of G, then H is a subgraph of G. If H is a subgraph of G, and if every line joining two points of H which lies in G also lies in H then H is an induced subgraph of G. If X is a set of points in G then the subgraph of G induced by $\mathbf{X}, G[X]$, is the induced subgraph of G having point set X.
+If G is a graph and H is also a graph the points and lines of which are also points and lines of G, then H is a subgraph of G. If H is a subgraph of G, and if every line joining two points of H which lies in G also lies in H then H is an induced subgraph of G. If X is a set of points in G then the subgraph of G induced by X, G[X], is the induced subgraph of G having point set X.

-10. Find a subgraph of $K{3,4}$ which is not an induced subgraph of $K{3,4}$.
+4. Find a subgraph of $K{3,4}$ which is not an induced subgraph of $K{3,4}$.
 What can you say about any induced subgraph of $K{3,4}$?

 An alternating sequence of points and lines, beginning and ending with points, is called a walk.
 If all lines in a walk are distinct, the walk is called a trail.
-If, in addition, the points are also distinct, the trail is a path.
-A graph is connected if every two points are joined by a path.
-A maximal connected subgraph of a graph G is a component of G.
+If, in wints are also distinct the trail is a nath A graph is connected if addition, the points are also distinct, the trail is a path .
+A graph is connected i every two points are joined by a path.
+A maximal connected subgraph of a graph G is a component of G .
+5. Draw a graph with 3 components.

-- 11. Draw a graph with 3 components. - 12.
-Draw a connected graph with a line so that removing the line makes the graph disconnected. - 13.
+- 6. Draw a connected graph with a line so that removing the line makes the graph disconnected. - 7.
 Draw a connected graph where removing an line makes the graph dis-connected.

-14. What is the fewest number of lines that need to be removed from $K{3,4}$ in order to make it dis-connected?
+8. What is the fewest number of lines that need to be removed from $K{3,4}$ in order to make it dis-connected?

-Let C be any set of lines in a graph and let V(C) be the set of points incident to those lines. $\langle C \rangle$ is the subgraph with point set V(C) and lines C.
+- Let C be any set of lines in a graph and let V(C) be the set of points incident to those lines. $\langle C \rangle$ is the subgraph with point set V(C) and lines C. - 9.
+Let be C is a minimum line cover of a graph.
+What must $\langle C \rangle$ "look like"?
+Draw some examples.
+Will $\langle C \rangle$ be connected?